privacyguides/privacyguides.org/docs/os/macos-overview.md

 ## Recommended Configuration

-By default, your account when you first set up your Mac will be an Administrator account, which has higher privileges than a standard user account.
+Your account when you first set up your Mac will be an Administrator account, which has higher privileges than a standard user account.
+This is fine since you as the owner of the computer need these privileges.
 Apple [recommends](https://support.apple.com/guide/mac-help/set-up-your-mac-to-be-secure-flvlt003/mac#mchlp6f0f578) giving each user the lowest privileges they need; a user that doesn't need to install software or change systemwide settings should have a standard account for example.

 Open the Settings app.